Hisma/node-red-contrib-opcua-server-refresh/README.md

 * loading of nodeset xml files from inside the node configuration
 * full opc-ua security policy support

-The goal of this projec is to be able to build modern node opc-ua servers within node-red that support most essential features.
+The goal of this project is to be able to build modern node opc-ua servers within node-red that support most essential features.

 ## Core